envoyproxy/gateway/site/content/en/latest/tasks/extensibility/build-wasm-image.md

 ## Build Wasm OCI image

-We assume that you have a valid Wasm binary named `plugin.wasm` that you want to package as an image.
+We assume that you have a valid Wasm binary named `plugin.wasm`, and you have [buildah](https://buildah.io/) installed on your machine.
+Then you can build an OCI image with the `buildah` CLI.

 1. First, we create a working container from `scratch` base image with `buildah from` command.